So I want to tell a story but it turns out that isn't quite as easy as it sounds or rather it isn't quite so easy to do it well.

 Of course nothing should stop you telling your story if you feel you have one to tell but you should be acutely aware of your skills or lack thereof and, assuming you do find you're in need, find solutions to them because the use of poor language in writing can be as distracting and annoying as a dull or amateurish story.

-It's all about communication so, in summary, I think my message to the budding author is be aware of the relevant skills, improve them when you can and if you can't find a way round the problem.
+It's all about communication so, in summary, I think my message to the budding author is, be aware of the relevant skills, improve them when you can and if you can't find a way around the problem.

 Thanks for reading.